-Note that the brand 'v3nt' does not mandate a MovieBox ('moov') and therefore no brand from Annex E of 14496-12 is mandated.
+Note that the brand 'v3nt' does not mandate a MovieBox ('moov') and therefore no brand from ISO/IEC 14496-12, Annex E is mandated.

 Requirements on readers

 Support for the boxes listed in Table A.13 is required under the 'v3nt' brand.
 The Version column in the following table specifies the versions of the boxes that shall be supported by the readers of the 'v3nt' brand.